maxtrap/master-project-team-4/README.md

-# master-project-team-4
+# FSE 100 Master Project (Team 4): ZOO ZEN

-I love making games and helping people!
-This app is fun and engaging and will help people!
+We love making games and helping people!
+This website is a fun and engaging way to accomplish this!